Number: Numerals

+Numbers should be distinguished from numerals, the symbols used to represent numbers.
+The Egyptians invented the first ciphered numeral system, and the Greeks followed by mapping their counting numbers onto Ionian and Doric alphabets.
+(However, in 300 BC, Archimedes first demonstrated the use of a positional numeral system to display extremely large numbers in The Sand Reckoner.)
+Roman numerals, a system that used combinations of letters from the Roman alphabet, remained dominant in Europe until the spread of the Hindu–Arabic numeral system around the late 14th century, and the Hindu–Arabic numeral system remains the most common system for representing numbers in the world today.
+The key to the effectiveness of the system was the symbol for zero, which was developed by ancient Indian mathematicians around 500 AD.

 Zero

-The first known documented use of zero dates to AD 628, and appeared in the Brāhmasphuṭasiddhānta, the main work of the Indian mathematician Brahmagupta.
-He treated 0 as a number and discussed operations involving it, including division.
-By this time (the 7th century) the concept had clearly reached Cambodia as Khmer numerals, and documentation shows the idea later spreading to China and the Islamic world.
+The first known recorded use of zero as an integer dates to AD 628, and appeared in the Brāhmasphuṭasiddhānta, the main work of the Indian mathematician Brahmagupta.
+He is usually considered the first to formulate the mathematical concept of zero.
+Brahmagupta treated 0 as a number and discussed operations involving it, including division by zero.
+He gave rules of using zero with negative and positive numbers, such as "zero plus a positive number is a positive number, and a negative number plus zero is the negative number".
+By this time (the 7th century), the concept had clearly reached Cambodia in the form of Khmer numerals, and documentation shows the idea later spreading to China and the Islamic world.
+The concept began reaching Europe through Islamic sources around the year 1000.

-Brahmagupta's Brāhmasphuṭasiddhānta is the first book that mentions zero as a number, hence Brahmagupta is usually considered the first to formulate the concept of zero.
-He gave rules of using zero with negative and positive numbers, such as "zero plus a positive number is a positive number, and a negative number plus zero is the negative number."
-The Brāhmasphuṭasiddhānta is the earliest known text to treat zero as a number in its own right, rather than as simply a placeholder digit in representing another number as was done by the Babylonians or as a symbol for a lack of quantity as was done by Ptolemy and the Romans.

-The use of 0 as a number should be distinguished from its use as a placeholder numeral in place-value systems.
-Many ancient texts used 0.
-Babylonian and Egyptian texts used it.
+There are other uses of zero before Brahmagupta, though the documentation is not as complete as it is in the Brāhmasphuṭasiddhānta.
+The earliest uses of zero was as simply a placeholder numeral in place-value systems, representing another number as was done by the Babylonians.
+Many ancient texts used 0, including Babylonian and Egyptian texts.
 Egyptians used the word nfr to denote zero balance in double entry accounting.
 Indian texts used a Sanskrit word Shunye or shunya to refer to the concept of void.
 In mathematics texts this word often refers to the number zero.
 In a similar vein, Pāṇini (5th century BC) used the null (zero) operator in the Ashtadhyayi, an early example of an algebraic grammar for the Sanskrit language (also see Pingala).

-There are other uses of zero before Brahmagupta, though the documentation is not as complete as it is in the Brāhmasphuṭasiddhānta.